Jos635/Twig-sort-by-field/README.md

+# Fork with a fix for accessing properties in a method, e.g. `getXXX`

 # Twig SortByField Extension [![](https://img.shields.io/travis/victorhaggqvist/Twig-sort-by-field.svg?style=flat)](https://travis-ci.org/victorhaggqvist/Twig-sort-by-field)
 A Twig Extension filter to sort an array of entries (objects or arrays) by an entry field.